thomas-choi/SetupK8/SetupK8onVM/INDEX.md

-# Setup VirtualBox VM image based on Ubuntu 20.04 LTS ready for Kuburnetes Node
+# Setup Kubernetes Cluster with VirtualBox VM on Ubuntu 20.04 LTS

-## 1. Setup a baseline of Ubuntu VM using VirutalBox
+## 1. Setup a baseline of Ubuntu VM using VirtualBox

 - Download Ubuntu 20.04 LTS image file (.iso)
-- Create a VM with VirutalBox
+- Create a VM with VirtualBox
 	- In the Network setting, you have to select "Bridged Adapter" and Adapter Type to to your host network adapter.